tusharapril14/todo-trello-assign/README.md

 I used @angular/cdk library to create my drag and drop functionality

 Optimizations and improvements:
-We could have a loading state here for crud functionality here.
-We could have a seprate ui/modal for our Add Todo Form We Could have validation indicator for add todo form.
+We could have a separate ui/modal for our Add Todo Form

 More feature:
 We can have user based todo-trelo board for their todo statuses.